YouTube Has a Secret 'Dark Mode'

 Also there is Youtube 'leanback' here https://www.youtube.com/tv [youtube.com] that can be navigated without a mouse.

-works on Linux & Chromium too (Score:4, Informative)
+works on Linux & Chromium too (Score:5, Informative)

 http://i.imgur.com/60yed59.jpg [imgur.com]